EVOL-food/Regular-Meal-CMS/README.md

 # Regular Meal CMS
 ### Create your daily food subscriptions restaurant website without any line of code!
-#### Regular Meal CMS is a fully-featured restaurant content management system for the daily food delivery by a monthly or weekly subscriptions ordering.
+#### Regular Meal CMS is a fully-featured restaurant content management system for a daily food delivery by monthly or weekly subscriptions.
 *Project is under development!*
 Stage: ALPHA VERSION
 ## Setup